-These unique Chicken Cordon Bleu Sliders are like having the traditional type dish, but at the same time, super easy to hold because it’s between a bun!
+These unique Chicken Cordon Bleu Sliders are like having all the flavors of the traditional dish, but at the same time, super easy to hold because it’s between a bun!

 Chicken Cordon Bleu Sliders

 You may think these chicken sliders are an odd concept but trust me when I say they are so tasty!
 These sliders are perfect for game days, parties, cookouts, and overall any event where you might have to feed a bunch of people all at once.

 When I was thinking about making these, I was going through the ingredients in my head.
 Traditionally, this dish consists of a chicken breast with ham and swiss stuffed on the inside, like this recipe from Amy Roloff.
 So adding ham and cheese was easy, but what can I use to bring the ‘fried’ chicken part, to these chicken cordon bleu sliders?

 I thought breaded chicken fingers would be the best option!